 The soundboard, or “the top” as we call them these days is a solid piece of wood (or sometimes laminate) that vibrates and creates the sound of the guitar. many different types of woods are used for the top and they all have different characteristics.
 For example; Spruce wood is very common because it creates a very bright tone.

-On the contrary, something like Cedar will be a softer, warmer sounding wood.
-Some tops have a matte finish, while other have gloss.
+On the contrary, something like Cedar will be a softer, warmer-sounding wood.
+Some tops have a matte finish, while others have gloss.
 This also makes a huge difference in tone.
 The back and sides of an acoustic guitar are usually a darker wood.
 Something like Mahogany.

 Acoustic guitars come in a few different styles, and all of them have different sizes and purposes: